Studvart/DigitalArtifact_Refactored3_OOP/README.md

 The software has been developed iteratively over the course of a trimester, with support and direction given throughout.

-This piece of software exhibits the following programming concepts: o Console output o User input o Selection (If, If-else, Switch) o Loops o Methods o Arrays o Testing o Objects
+This piece of software exhibits the following programming concepts:
+- Console output
+- User input
+- Selection (If, If-else, Switch)
+- Loops
+- Methods
+- Arrays
+- Testing
+- Objects
 ________________________________
 ## Marking Guide
 | Mark Band | Code Features (75%) | Code Style (25%)                |